Dallas Police Brutality Lawyer

 While many officers perform their duties within the state and federal laws.
 Yet, some of them take things too far.
 Police brutality violates your constitutional rights.
 Even if you comply with everything the officer says during the incident, this type of violence can happen regardless.

-The following are common elements and types of police brutality in Texas:
+The following are different types of police brutality in Texas:

 - Excessive force